 You will be allowed to leave the hospital once you are well enough.
 You will be given a follow up appointment to review your test results.

-Should you feel unwell after the procedure, contact your doctor immediately or call our 24-HR Emergency Clinic.
+Should you feel unwell after the procedure, contact your doctor immediately or call our 24-Hour Medical Urgency Clinic.

 Learn more about AI-assisted colonoscopy to improve colorectal cancer screening here.